Optical Simulation SDK

 Create a new tdo.Optics in your product catalog

-As for now, the SDK supports creating spherical and conic lenses.
+As for now, the SDK supports creating spherical,conic, asphere lenses and mirrors.

 Create Lenses